czipperz/mag/README.md

 git submodule update
 ```

-Before building you must download the SDL and SDL_ttf development files and place them in the `SDL`
+Before building you must download the SDL, SDL_ttf, and SDL_image development files and place them
-and `TTF` directories, respectively.
-You will also need to install ImageMagick as it is used to
+in the `SDL`, `TTF`, and `IMG` directories, respectively.
+You will also need to install ImageMagick
-generate Mag's icons.
+as it is used to generate Mag's icons.

 Next, open the project as a folder in Visual Studio and click Build -> Build All.